ballerburg9005/android-tvbox-2-linux-pc-and-server/notes-and-scribbles/configuring-distribution.md

 Firefox -> change useragent to make certain sites like Youtube more lightweight
 ------------------------------------------------------------------------------

 The speedup on youtube is huge.
-Once the video plays, it plays all the same though.
+But once the video plays, it plays all the same.

 * install extension "User agent switcher and manager"
 * Click the toolbar icon, go to "options" (it's above the blue button "Test UA")